State reports 183 additional coronavirus deaths, 2,673 cases

 National

-No. 11 Arizona reported no deaths and 311 cases.
-No. 23 Washington, the original epicenter in the United States, had 4.
+Arizona reported 21 deaths and 311 cases, dropping to 12th behind Louisiana, which added 33 deaths.
+No. 23 Washington, the original epicenter in the United States, had 9.

 Worldwide

-Sweden, which has been doing "herd immunity," reported 6 deaths and has 58,13 total.
-Neighboring Norway announced zero deaths for the fourth day in a row to remain at 264 deaths, as well as 72 more cases.
+Sweden, which has been doing "herd immunity," reported 5 deaths and has 5,814 total.
+Neighboring Norway announced zero deaths for the fifth day in a row to remain at 264 deaths, as well as 59 more cases.

-No. 27 China, the original epicenter of the world, hasn’t reported a death since April 26 and added 14 cases Tuesday.
+China, the original epicenter of the world, hasn’t reported a death since April 26, dropping to 28th behind Bolivia, and added 15 cases Wednesday.

 Scripps Only Content 2020